 Well yes.
 Note that the reports indicate that the autopilot couldn’t discriminate the white truck against the bright sky.
 Now this is a tough ask for any sensor, including Eyeball Mk I, that’s why in the old days of dog fighting fighter pilots worried about ‘the hun in the sun’, and why old school pilots would fly into the aforementioned sun to defeat early heat seeking missiles.
 So sensor degradation is not a new thing.
 However we also know that you need to account for such failures in your automation, if you don’t then the operator will likely continue on unaware that the situation is worsening until a crisis point is reached at which point either the automation hands off to the operator with a jaunty Hail Mary or, as was the case in this instance, continue blithely on to destruction.

 So what to do?
 Here there may actually be a straight-forward technological answer.
 The failure modes of the sensor, or sensors, including when the environment exceeds it’s specification can be characterised and the Autopilot designed to respond by reducing speed, degrading the services provided or in the worst case handing back authority to the operator.
-That the Autopilot didn’t do this indicates that the engineers over at Tesla overlooked this particular failure mode and (at least in this case) the autopilot is exhibiting all the hall marks of what we call ‘strong but silent automation‘.
+That the Autopilot didn’t do this indicates that the engineers over at Tesla (or at the sensors design house) overlooked this particular failure mode and at least in this case the autopilot is exhibiting all the hall marks of what’s call ‘strong but silent automation‘.
 I’d be very interested to see what sort of a system safety program Tesla operates, given that this is the sort of error that such programs are intended to prevent.
 I’d also be interested to know whether this was the only such omission, again a system safety program is intended to ensure such lessons are applied more generally.